Click on a faculty member's name to view his or her departmental page.

 James Lilley, Assistant Professor (Ph.D., Princeton, 2007).
 18th- and 19th-century American and British Literature, Political Theory, Literature and Philosophy.

 Ineke Murakami, Associate Professor (Ph.D., University of Notre Dame, 2006).
 16th- and 17th-century English literature and culture, early drama including Shakespeare, Political Theory, Performance Studies.

-Paul Stasi, Assistant Professor (Ph.D., University of California, Berkeley) Modernism, 20th-century Anglophone writing, Marxist, aesthetic, and postcolonial theory, silent film.
+Paul Stasi, Associate Professor & Director of Undergraduate Studies (Ph.D., University of California, Berkeley).
+Modernism, 20th-century Anglophone writing, Marxist, aesthetic, and postcolonial theory, silent film.

 Mary Valentis, Associate Professor.
 Literary Theory, Psychoanalysis and Culture, Interdisciplinary Humanities.

-Laura Wilder, Assistant Professor.
-(MFA University of Iowa, Ph.D.
+Laura Wilder, Associate Professor (MFA University of Iowa, Ph.D.
 University of Texas at Austin).
 Rhetoric and composition, rhetoric of academic disciplines, history of rhetoric and literary instruction, Classical rhetoric, composition studies research methodologies, writing processes.

 Robert Yagelski, Associate Professor (Ph.D., Ohio State University).
 Rhetoric and Composition.

 Carolyn Yalkut, Associate Professor (MA Johns Hopkins Univeristy Writing Seminars, Ph.D., University of Denver).
 Playwriting, nonfiction, American literature and film.